Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 Search Space Design

-This is the most underappreciated part of HPO.
-A GP can only optimize what you tell it to optimize, and most HPO failures trace back to a poorly-defined search space.
+This is the most underappreciated aspect of HPO.
+A GP can only optimize what is specified, and most HPO failures can be traced to a poorly defined search space.

-Learning rates, weight decay, regularization coefficients.
-These have an effect that is fundamentally multiplicative—going from 1e-3 to 1e-4 is “the same kind of step” as going from 1e-4 to 1e-5.
-Use log-uniform sampling.
-Bounds typically 1e-5 to 1e-1 for learning rate.
+Learning rates, weight decay, and regularization coefficients have a fundamentally multiplicative effect: moving from 1e-3 to 1e-4 is comparable in magnitude to moving from 1e-4 to 1e-5.
+Log-uniform sampling is appropriate, and bounds of 1e-5 to 1e-1 are typical for the learning rate.

 Linear Scale for Additive Parameters

-Layer sizes, number of estimators, batch size, number of layers.
-These are additive and roughly linear in their effect.
+Layer sizes, the number of estimators, batch size, and the number of layers have additive and roughly linear effects.

 Integer Handling

 Most BO libraries treat integers as continuous and round at evaluation time.
 This works but creates plateaus in the objective.
-BoTorch’s OneHotToNumeric and Round input transforms handle it cleanly.
-For Optuna and skopt, just declare the param as integer and the library handles rounding.
+BoTorch’s OneHotToNumeric and Round input transforms handle the case cleanly.
+Optuna and scikit-optimize handle rounding automatically once the parameter is declared as integer.

 Categorical Handling

-Three options: (1) one-hot encode and treat as continuous (works, slight efficiency loss), (2) use a custom kernel like the categorical Hamming kernel (cleaner), (3) use TPE which handles categoricals natively.
-BoTorch’s MixedSingleTaskGP handles mixed continuous-categorical.
+Three approaches are available: (1) one-hot encode and treat as continuous, which functions adequately but incurs a slight efficiency loss; (2) use a custom kernel such as the categorical Hamming kernel, which is cleaner; or (3) use TPE, which handles categoricals natively.
+BoTorch’s MixedSingleTaskGP supports mixed continuous-categorical spaces.

 Conditional Spaces

-“Dropout rate is only meaningful if dropout is enabled.”
-“Momentum is only relevant for SGD, not Adam.”
-TPE handles this natively, it learns the conditional structure.
-GP-based BO needs custom handling: typically you flatten to the union and let the optimizer learn that some dimensions are irrelevant.
-For deeply conditional spaces, TPE often wins.
+A dropout rate is meaningful only when dropout is enabled, and momentum is relevant only for SGD, not for Adam.
+TPE handles such structure natively and learns the conditional relationships.
+GP-based BO requires custom handling.
+The typical approach is to flatten to the union of possibilities and rely on the optimizer to learn that certain dimensions are irrelevant.
+For deeply conditional spaces, TPE is often preferable.

 Hyperparameter Type Recommended Representation Typical Range